Table of Contents

 “Whenever a change happens in our food regimen, our body starts to feel an imbalance in the system.
 In standard diet, foods like vegetables, fruits and grains are included.
 These foods are a great source of short chain fatty acids and our gut microbiome lives on that acids.”

 “Whereas, keto diet are full of fats.
 And when our body can’t absorb all those fats, unused fats takes shelter into tiny intestines and colon.
 In the process, more water is used to make way for those fats, causing upset stomach.”

 Experts recommend following fat sources as they are rich in omega-6 and omega-3.

 Bottom line:If keto diarrhea becomes chronic, we can reduce the amount of fat intake for the time being.
 Especially, we got to be careful on the quantity MCT or Coconut oil consumption.
 We can switch to monounsaturated and saturated fat sources like olive oil, sunflower oil, avocado oil, Canola oil, lard, etc. to meet our fat demand during keto diarrhea.

 2. Sugar Alcohols and Artificial Sweeteners: Vicious Circle of Carbs

 We substitute our regular sugar with two alternatives – artificial sweeteners and sugar alcohol.

-As we said earlier, keto diet is fat-rich and low carb diet.
-With all those tasty carb-infested food off the table, keto diet also strictly prohibits us to take any kind of sweets, as they are full of carbs.
+As we said earlier, keto diet is a fat-rich and low-carb diet.
+With all those tasty carb-infested food off the table, keto diet also strictly prohibits us from taking any kind of sweets, as they are full of carbs.
 So, in order to fill the vacuum of sugar, we tend to choose nutrition-free sugars in a bid to rein in carbs.

 Another serious issue is that almost all the sugar alcohol doesn’t help initiate insulin discharge in our body.
 Among many sugar alcohols following sugar alcohols cause gastrointestinal distress: